How to assemble a PonyCycle® horse toy

 When opening the color box, we find only two pieces here....pony body and pony head are well protected in a plastic bag.
 So the head needs to be fixed onto the body.

 We also find a toy instruction manual and a little tool inside the bag.

 Read it thoroughly especially all the important notes.

-Finally we come to Page 3 for the assembly.
+Click here to assemble the pony.
 Instructions were clear and we didn't have any problems with assembly.